-Tell us a little bit about how you started your professional football career?
+Tell us about how you started your professional football career?

-Well, I left school at 16 and got a job as an apprentice electrician.
-I then started to play Sunday league football for Ryder Brent Valley, and played in the Regent’s Park league.
-I was spotted by a man called John Sullivan, who was the manager of Moseley football club; and he gave me £5 a week to play semi pro.
-Then I moved to Hayes in Middlesex in the Isthmian league where I was paid £13 a week as a semiprofessional.
+I left school at 16 and got a job as an apprentice electrician.
+I then started to play Sunday league football for Ryder Brent Valley and played in the Regent’s Park league.
+I was spotted by John Sullivan – manager of Moseley football club.
+He gave me £5 a week to play semi-pro.
+Then I moved to Hayes in Middlesex in the Isthmian league where I was paid £13 a week as a semi-professional.
 In those 3 years, I passed my exams as a fully qualified electrician.
 In 1977, Ronnie Allen, who was the chief scout at West Brom, and Johnny Giles, who was the manager, bought me for a combined fee of £10,000.

 You’re in the BBC documentary Whites Vs Blacks: How Football Changed a Nation, tell us about that infamous match you were involved in?

-Obviously nowadays people would be in an uproar if such a game took place, but how did you feel during the time?
+Obviously nowadays people would be in an uproar if such a game took place, but how did you feel at the time?